Azure-Samples/azure-ai-video-creation-playbook/README.md

-# Creating Engaging Product Videos with Azure AI and Design Tools
+# Creating Engaging Videos with Azure AI

-This handbook outlines the step-by-step process for creating product videos using AI-driven tools such as Azure AI Speech.
+This playbook outlines the step-by-step process for creating product videos using AI-driven tools such as Azure AI Speech.
 Each section includes visual aids and templates to guide you through the workflow.

 ## Step 1: Script Generation Using ChatGPT